-STRATEGIC OBJECTIVE Delivering High Quality Digital Services WELL-BEING OF FUTURE GENERATIONS ACT If more than one standard app es, please list below: DHCW QUALITY STANDA RDS ISO 27001 If more than one standard app es, please list below: HEALTH CARE STANDAR ) N/A If more than one standard app ies, please list below: EQUALITY IMPACT ASSE SMENT STATEMENT Date of submission: EQUALITY IMPACT ASSESSED SMENT STATEMENT Date of submission: Outcome: SIVILIAL STATEMENT Choose an item.
-SIVILIAL STATEMENT Choose an item.
-SIVILIAL STATEMENT Choose an item.
-SIVILIAL STATEMENT Choose an item.
-SIVILIAL STATEMENT Choose an item.
-Statement: Outcome: Choose an item.
-Statement: APPROVAL/SCRUTINY RO Outcome: UTE: Choose an item.
-Statement: APPROVAL/SCRUTINY RO Outcome: Choose an item.
-Statement: APPROVAL/SCRUTINY RO Person/Committee/Group who Outcome: UTE: have received or considered this paper prior to this meeting Choose an item.
-Statement: APPROVAL/SCRUTINY RO Person/Committee/Group who Outcome: UTE: have received or considered this paper prior to this meeting
+STRATEGIC OBJECTIVE De livering High Quality Dig ital Services WELL-BEING OF FUTURE G ENERATIONS ACT A resilient Wales If more than one standard applies , please list below: DHCW QUALITY STANDARD ISO 27001 If more than one standard applies , please list below: HEALTH CARE STANDARD N/A If more than one standard applies s, please list below: EQUALITY IMPACT ASSESSI MENT STATEMENT Date of submission: Choose an item.
+Outcome: Statement: APPROVAL/SCRUTINY ROU TE: APPROVAL/SCRUTINY ROU Person/Committee/Group who ha red this paper prior to this meeting - red this paper prior to this meeting OUTCOME Person/Committee/Group who ha ave received or consider Person/Committee/Group who ha ave received or consider Person/Committee/Group who ha ave received or consider

 QUALITY AND SAFETY IMPLICATIONS/IMPACT No, there are no specific quality and safety implications related to the activity outlined in this report.
 LEGAL IMPLICATIONS/IMPACT No, there are no specific legal implications related to the activity outlined in this report.
-FINANCIAL IMPLICATION/IMPACT No, there are no specific financial implication related to the activity outlined in this report WORKFORCE IMPLICATION/IMPACT No, there is no direct impact on resources as a result of the activity outlined in this report.
+FINANCIAL IMPLICATION/IMPACT No, there are no specific financial implication related to the activity outlined in this report WORKFORCE MPLICATION/IMPACT No, there is no direct impact on resources as a result of the activity outlined in this report.
 SOCIO ECONOMIC IMPLICATION/IMPACT No. there are no specific socio-economic implications related to the activity outlined in this report